RametteLab/CAPASYDIS/Golang/NR99 workflow.md

-# Workflow to analyse the NR99 MSA using the provided Golang scripts.
+# Workflow to analyse the NR99 MSA using the provided Golang scripts

 ## 1) Get the MSA file